Lucasc-Dev/Lucasc-dev/README.md

 <h2>
-  👋 Hello There!
+  👋 A little bit about me
 </h2

 <p>

+  * Hi there, I'm Lucas!
+  * Fullstack Software Developer at Banco Bmg | ACT Digital.
+  * Passionate about games, programming, hardware, and tech in general.
-  * Hi!
-I'm Lucas César, I'm a FullStack Developer, focused on developing mobile projects.
-Currently working with NodeJS and React Stack, Javascript and Typescript.
-Always learning something new.
+  * Always learning something new.
 </p>

 <h3>